-- Ensure that passengers do not restrict your visibility. - Do not drive near planing speed for long periods, as the bow comes up and reduces visibility. - When visibility is poor, look over the windscreen. - Remember to also keep a lookout behind you, particularly on shipping lanes and heavily trafficked routes.
+- Ensure that passengers do not restrict your visibility. - Do not drive near planing speed for long periods, as the bow up comes up and reduces visibility. - When visibility is poor, look over the windshield. - Remember to also keep a lookout behind you, particularly on shipping lanes and heavily trafficked routes.

+NOTE!
 Use navigation lights in darkness.